Who is DBigXray, the man who has been altering history using Wikipedia, including the recent article on Delhi Riots: An investigation - Opindia News

 While the outrage regarding the Wikipedia page was on, an anonymous post on Reddit went viral that claimed to out the identity of the person who has been literally altering history by indulging in rampant Wikipedia edits.

-The Reddit post claimed that the identity of the Wikipedia editor, DBigXray, is one Deepesh Raj who works with Intel Bangalore and is an alum of IIT-K.
+The Reddit post claimed that the identity of the Wikipedia editor, DBigXray, is one Deepesh Raj.
+When the said person’s profile was checked, it was found that he works with Intel Bangalore and is an alum of IIT-K.

 According to this Reddit post, Wikipedia user DBigXRay who is behind the biased article on Delhi riots, is one Deepesh Raj.
 Other articles/edits by this DBigXRay are also blatantly biased and bigoted. https://t.co/TTHyQf2tVC pic.twitter.com/EeoXMjWosB